AND GIGS!!

 Nanuet, NY - Thu 8/7, 7p

-Ed Alstrom will start his 22nd season as the Organist at Yankee Stadium.
+Ed Alstrom is in his 22nd season as the Organist at Yankee Stadium.
 In this breezy and fun hour-long presentation, he talks about that job, demonstrate how it gets done, and tells stories about his fabulous experiences at the Stadium!

-Like to have this at your library or other venue?
+Like to have these presentations at your library or other venue?
 Drop me an email and we'll talk!

 ed@edalstrom.com